Sgt. Petsound's Lonely Hearts Club Band

 Sgt.
-Petsound's Lonely Hearts Club Band is a track-for-track mash-up of The Beach Boys’ Pet Sounds with The Beatles’ Sgt.
-Pepper's Lonely Hearts Club Band by Clayton Counts, posted on his blog.
-It was released under the pseudonym "The Beachles" and received favorable mentions in Entertainment Weekly and USA Today, as well as blogs around the world.
-Sometime around September 8, 2006, Counts received a cease and desist order from EMI's attorneys.
+Petsound's Lonely Hearts Club Band is a track-for-track mashup of The Beach Boys' Pet Sounds with The Beatles' Sgt.
+Pepper's Lonely Hearts Club Band by Clayton Counts.
+Released under the pseudonym The Beachles, it was posted to Counts's blog on September 5, 2006.

+The album received favorable mentions in Entertainment Weekly and USA Today, as well as various blogs around the world.
+Shortly after release, Counts received a cease and desist order from EMI's attorneys around September 8, 2006.
 Notably, the letter included a demand for Counts to hand over the IP addresses of everyone who downloaded or streamed the songs.
 Counts removed the songs, but refused to give up the IPs and fired back with a lengthy missive on his blog.
 The incident drew the attention of the Associated Press and Rolling Stone, and resulted in a letter-writing campaign and a boycott of EMI and Capitol Records on behalf of Counts.

 Counts linked to the tracker site isoHunt as a place to still download the album after his cease and desist letter.